ioos/bio_mobilization_workshop/learners/controlled-vocab.md

 ::::::::::: objectives

-- Understand the purpose of the DNA-derived data extension.
+- Understand the purpose of controlled vocabulary
-- Understand required or (highly) recommended fields needed in the extension, depending on analytical approach taken.
+- Understand the basics of how to find and select a vocabulary term

 ::::::::::::::::::::::